matborkowski1-coder/ai-editorial-suite/README.md

 # AI Editorial Suite
 Domain-specific LLM workflows for scientific publishing and editorial QA.
-This repository contains domain-specific LLM workflows designed to support scientific editorial processes, including manuscript pre-review, quality checks,journal selection, and formal correspondence.
+This repository contains domain-specific LLM workflows designed to support scientific editorial processes, including manuscript pre-review, quality checks, journal selection, and formal correspondence.

 The project focuses on **workflow design and decision logic**, not on raw model training.